mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 #### videoPlayer

-This is the last component in our app.
+This is the last component in our application.
 Create it using:

 {% highlight bash %}
 yo angular:directive videoPlayer